-This light should come on briefly when the engine is started.
-If it does not come on then, have it fixed so it will be ready to warn you if there is a problem.
+This light should come on briefly when the ignition key is turned to ON/RUN.
+If it does not come on then, have it fixed so it will be ready to warn if there is a problem.

 This light may also come on due to low brake fluid.
-See Brake Fluid ⇔ 282.
+See Brake Fluid ⇔ 260.

-When the ignition is on, the brake system warning light also comes on when the parking brake is set.
+When the ignition is on, the brake system warning light will also come on when the parking brake is set.
 The light will stay on if the parking brake does not release fully.
 If it stays on after the parking brake is fully released, it means there is a brake problem.

 If the light comes on while driving, pull off the road and stop carefully.
 Make sure the parking brake is fully released.
 The pedal may be harder to push or, the pedal may go closer to the floor.
 It may take longer to stop.
 If the light is still on, have the vehicle towed for service.
-See Towing the Vehicle \Rightarrow 328.
+See Towing the Vehicle \Rightarrow 308.

 The brake system might not be working properly if the brake system warning light is on.
 Driving with the brake system warning light on can lead to a crash.
 If the light is still on after the vehicle has been pulled off the road and carefully stopped, have the vehicle towed for service.
 The brake message remains on until any DIC button is pressed.
 The brake light remains on until the problem is fixed.
-See Brake System Messages \Leftrightarrow 137.
+See Brake System Messages \Rightarrow 130.